gpu-fftw/gpu_fftw/README.md

 * 2d, 3d and real FFTs are not supported yet

+* **Fortran**:  A basic fortran api is provided for programs that have been compiled with GNU fortran.
+Other compilers may be added later if anyone asks.

 * **Auto-fallback**: If there is any problem starting the GPU fft (e.g. lack of memory or permissions) gpu_fftw automatically falls back to fftw3.

-* **Fortran**: fftw3 provides a fortran API, this is not supported yet, but it is planned.
-Your fortran programs will not work at this point.

 * **Array copying**: gpu_fftw copies the data arrays back and forth.
 It does it in the fastest way possible, but still needs more memory than fftw3.